jagenjo/rendeer.js/guides/README.md

 ### The Renderer

-To render the scene we need a Renderer, to create one we must supply an existing WebGLContext created with LiteGL.
+To render the scene we need a ```RD.Renderer```, to create one we must supply an existing WebGLContext created with LiteGL.

 ```javascript
 var renderer = new RD.Renderer( context );
 ```

-The Renderer is in charge of allocating resources in the GPU and of performing the rendering of one frame.
+The ```RD.Renderer``` is in charge of allocating resources in the GPU and of performing the rendering of one frame.

 So if we want to be able to see the scene we need to render one frame by calling the render function: